Notifications

 • Securement of a conservation easement that is registered on the land title for perpetuity.

-• Land assessment and planning involved with a new conservation easement or donated title such as undertaking a baseline survey.
+• Land assessment and planning involved with a new conservation easement or fee simple land acquired by the land trust, such as undertaking a baseline survey.

-• Administrative costs involved in obtaining or maintaining the conservation easement or donated title.
+• Administrative costs involved in obtaining or maintaining the conservation easement or fee simple land acquired by the land trust.
 Costs must be directly related to the project such as legal fees, accounting, and bookkeeping.

 • Extension directly related to the project (for example, educational signage).